rsharvesh16/SmartDoc-Document-Processing-With-LLM/README.md

 ## Chatbot Integration

 SmartDoc includes a chatbot feature that allows you to interact with the extracted data in a conversational manner.
 You can ask questions about the document.
-The chatbot leverages the Gemini LLM for generating intelligent and contextual responses.
+The chatbot leverages the Gemini LLM to generate intelligent and contextual responses.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements